ENate/AI-model-Examples/supervised/image_processing/README.md

-Contents of the repository
+# Contents of the basic_example folder:

 --------------------------
 ---------------------------
-- Implementation of image processing problems in machine learning:
+- An example of a ML implementation using docker
   * Convolutional deep neural network architecture drawing file.
   * Applying many of the modern tools to train models and show their strengths and limitations.
   * Show implementations in both development and production environments using publicly available data sets.